taraniselsu/TacFuelBalancer/Readme.txt

 ===== Features =====
 * Transfer a resource into a part, drawing an equal amount from each other part.
-* Transfer a resource out of a part, tranferring an equal amount into each other part.
+* Transfer a resource out of a part, transferring an equal amount into each other part.
 * Dump a resource out of a part.
 Note that the resource is lost, never to be found.
 * When still Prelaunch (or Landed): edit the amount of a resource loaded in a part.
 Works on all resources, even solid rocket fuel.